transloadit/node-sdk/README.md

 ### Building

 The SDK is written in [CoffeeScript](http://coffeescript.org/), but the JavaScript it generates is commited back into the repository so people can use this module without a CoffeeScript dependency.
-If you want to work on the source, please do so in `./src` and type: `make build` or `make test` (also builds first).
+If you want to work on the source, please do so in `./src` and type: `npm run build` or `npm run test` (also builds first).
 Please don't edit generated JavaScript in `./lib`!

 ### Testing

-Check your sources for linting errors via `make lint`, and unit tests via `make test`.
+Check your sources for linting errors via `npm run lint`, and unit tests, and run them via `npm run test`, or `npm run mocha` for faster iterations.

 ### Releasing

-Releasing a new version to npmjs.org can be done via `make release-major` (or minor / patch, depending on the [semantic versioning](http://semver.org/) impact of your changes).
-This will
+Releasing a new version to npmjs.org can be done via `npm run release:major` (or minor / patch, depending on the [semantic versioning](http://semver.org/) impact of your changes).
+This will automatically:

- - update the `package.json`
+ - Bump the version inside the `package.json`
- - save a release commit with the updated version in Git
+ - Save a release commit with the updated version in Git
- - push to Github
+ - Push a tag to Github
- - publish to npmjs.org
+ - Publish to npmjs.org

+### Convenience

+If you come from a unix background and fancy faster auto-complete, you'll be delighted to know that all npm scripts are also accessible under `make`, via fakefile.

 ## Authors